Fabulang/stories/en/c2-chasing-symbols.md

 It couldn't be a coincidence!
 Her mission wasn't complete -- not yet.
 There were still six hours before sunrise.
 There was still the south-eastern section of the caves to explore.
 There was still time.

-Shaking with excitement, Philippa crept silently through the corridors, put on an exploration suit, and left the station.
+Shaking with excitement, Philippa crept silently through the corridors, put on a space suit, and left the station.

 Within an hour, she was deep within the south-eastern section of the caves.
 The tunnels here were extremely narrow and complex.
 That's why she'd avoided them before.